RReiso/Daily_log/March_2021.md

 **09/03/2021**: Added hover effect to portfolio project section.
 All Aboard Bootcamp session.

 TIL: MVC - model (how to interact with database), view (what the page is going to look like), controller (what to do when user visits a certain page);

+**10/03/2021**: Fixed flex-box issues for portfolio project section, finished welcome section.
+All Aboard Bootcamp session.

+TIL: CSS - How to center an element with position:absolute.
+(See notebook)